-The SONDH is committed to training competent, caring nurses through quality undergraduate and graduate education.
-To ensure that SONDH also meets its ethical responsibility to society to protect the safety and welfare of patients and pay careful and individual attention to the needs of each student, the Department of Nursing (DON) has established a list of essential functions criteria.
+NAWSON is committed to training competent, caring nurses through quality undergraduate and graduate education.
+To ensure the school also meets its ethical responsibility to society to protect the safety and welfare of patients and pay careful and individual attention to the needs of each student, the Department of Nursing (DON) has established a list of essential functions criteria.